 Mr. Beery completed his Master of Music degree in 2008 at Central Michigan University.
 He received his Bachelor Degree in Music Education from Central Michigan University in 2000 where he studied saxophone with professor John Nichol.
 Mr. Beery and his wife Esther have a daughter, Jayden and a son, Oakley.
 Mr. Beery likes to listen to Jazz music and enjoys spending time with family when not working at school.

 I grew up in Ann Arbor and attended Ann Arbor Public Schools.
 I went to Haisley, Forsythe, & Pioneer.
 I graduated from Eastern Michigan University with my teaching certificate and BA with a major in math and a minor in science.
-I am currently working towards a Masters in Curriculum and Instruction and will graduate in April.
+I also earned my Masters in Curriculum and Instruction from EMU.

 Favorite Part About Tappan: